feelpp/mordicus/src/poc-1/README.md

     recommandation: create a compatible conda environment by typing:

     conda env create -f environment.yml

     to update the environement, go in the folder containing environment.yml (/src/poc-1) and type:

     conda env update

-    When using a cluster with optimized mpi already installed, do not install mpi4py from conda, but using « pip install mpi4py » (having loaded the optimized mpi beforehand)
+    When using a cluster with optimized mpi already installed, do not install mpi4py from conda, but using « pip install mpi4py » (having loaded the optimized mpi beforehand: "which mpicc" should point to something).
+Deleting the pip cache can help (rm -rf ~/.cache/pip)